Zvonimir Vukić: Third stint at Partizan

 In May, and November 2010, after training with the club for several months, Vukić was again linked to Partizan, but no deal was concluded.
 He eventually signed with his former club on 31 January 2011, penning a one-year deal.
 Vukić chose the number 80 shirt and was officially presented together with Ghanaian international Prince Tagoe.
 He helped Partizan win the double, scoring from the penalty spot in the Serbian Cup final against Vojvodina.

 At the start of the 2011–12 campaign, Vukić assumed his old number 10 shirt.
 He opened the season with a goal against Shkëndija in the second qualifying round of the UEFA Champions League.
-However, after a weak form in August 2010, Vukić became a subject of fans criticism, briefly dropping from the first team.
+However, after weak form in August 2010, Vukić became the subject of fans' criticism, briefly dropping from the first team.

 On 21 September 2011, Vukić returned to the lineup and scored a goal in the Serbian Cup first round against Novi Pazar.
 He then scored a brace in his first league game after six rounds for a 2–0 victory over Spartak Subotica on 15 October 2011.
 In the next 30 days, Vukić netted five more, including three league and two cup goals.
 He also scored the opening goal in a 2–0 away win against arch-rivals on 26 November 2011, becoming a fans favorite again.
 In the last two rounds of the first half of the season, Vukić scored two more goals to complete his fantastic performances in late 2011.

 On 24 January 2012, after much speculation, Vukić signed another one-year contract with Partizan.
 He continued his good performances in the second half of the season, being named in the SuperLiga Team of the Season.
 However, Vukić was removed from the squad in August 2012, because of disagreements with reappointed manager Vladimir Vermezović.